Frequently Asked Questions

 What package is right for me?

 It depends on time, your budget, how much you love to ski, and how many ski friends you have.
-A private package is the ultimate way to go heli skiing, it always has been and always will be.
+A private package is the ultimate way to go heli-skiing, it always has been and always will be.
 The helicopter is yours, no sharing involved, you have rented the helicopter.
-You have been given the keys to a Ferrari, so to speak.
-If you can, get a group of like minded and like ability friends and/or family together sign up for a private trip.
-Our seven day package is great because it offers you seven days of skiing.
-This helps you get your ski legs under you, gives you extra time in case of weather delays, and you can get use to the Alaska environment – it is big.
-The three day package is nice because if you can’t take the whole week off from work, or have family obligations you won’t be gone too long.
-Our four and five day package will fill the gaps between the other packages.
-Even show up a day early or stay an extra day if possible for additional skiing, weather delays or just to see more of Alaska.
-If you are planning to come to Alaska, always try to stay and ski as long as your schedule allows.
-Also, look for early and late season deals; you can get big savings by booking a trip at the start or towards the end of the scheduled season.
+You have been given the keys to a Ferrari.
+If you can, get a group of like-minded and like-ability friends and/or family together and sign up for a private trip.
+Our seven-day package is great because it offers you seven days of skiing.
+This helps you get your ski legs under you, gives you extra time in case of weather delays, and you can get used to the Alaska environment – it is significant.
+The three-day package is excellent because you won’t be gone too long if you can’t take the whole week off from work or have family obligations.
+Our four and five-day package will fill the gaps between the other packages.
+If possible, show up early or stay an extra day for additional skiing, weather delays, or to see more of Alaska.
+If you plan to come to Alaska, always try to stay and ski if your schedule allows.
+Also, look for early and late-season deals; you can get big savings by booking a trip at the start or towards the end of the scheduled season.
 And no, the snow quality is not compromised at all at different times of year.
 You can’t predict the weather, so go with what your schedule and budget allows.
 The deepest powder of the year can be February to April and everywhere in between.

 How does small group heli skiing work, or is organized?

-Small group means that the helicopter carries four guests or less, accompanied by one or two guides.
-We do not use the 212 or 205 helicopter, which carries up to 10 guests and 2 guides.
-We use the AStar which can carry one pilot and up to five other people (weight restrictions apply).
-The way small group heli skiing typically works is up to four groups (never more, almost always less for us) utilize one helicopter, and ski within the same area or zone.
-This means that the helicopter will be “shared” by the groups.
-There is a system, and it is organized, the helicopter always flies with a purpose, and blade time is not wasted, nor can it be on extraneous flights.
-A group consists of your guide, and up to a maximum of five guests (never more, almost always less).
-The helicopter is always active, moving groups from run to run, and keeping everyone skiing as much as possible.
-Groups are organized by skiing ability, as well as by keeping you, and your friends and family together.
+Small group means the helicopter carries four guests or fewer, accompanied by one or two guides.
+We do not use the Bell 212 or 205 helicopter (Viet Nam era Huey Helicopter), which carries up to 10 guests and two guides.
+We only use the Airbus A-Star, which can carry one pilot and up to five other people (weight restrictions apply).
+Here’s how small group heli-skiing typically works: up to four groups (never more, almost always less for us) utilize one helicopter and ski within the same area or zone.
+This means that the helicopter will be “shared” by the groups. group consists of your guide and up to a maximum of five guests (never more, almost always less).
+The helicopter is always active, moving groups from run to run and keeping everyone skiing as much as possible.
+Groups are organized by skiing ability and by keeping you and your friends and family together.
 We can accommodate single individuals and groups of any size.
-Remember we limit the number of guests we host each week, which means you ski more, have less wait time, have better customer service, all of which greatly enhances your experience.
+We limit the number of guests we host each week, which means you ski more, have less wait time, and have better customer service, significantly enhancing your experience.

 Do I need to bring my own skis?
 Avalanche safety/rescue gear?

-If you have skis that you really like by all means bring them, we encourage it.
-It may take some time to get used to skis you have not skied before, or maybe you just end up not liking them very much.
-We do include top of the line powder skis for all of our guests if you do not have powder skis or do not want to travel with skis.
-We can save you the trouble of packing and lugging your skis by providing you with powder skis (again, this is included in your package, not $40.00 extra dollars a day like some operations charge).
+If you have powder skis that you like – bring them!
+We do include top-of-the-line K2 and Meier powder skis and Winterstick snowboards for all our guests if you do not have powder skis/snowboards or do not want to travel with skis/snowboard.
+We can save you the trouble of packing and lugging your skis/snowboard by providing you with powder skis/snowboard (included in your package).
 We do recommend your skis be at least 100 mm wide underfoot, 110 mm or wider is better, and rocker is a big plus.
-You must use the avalanche airbag backpack we provide as well as our transceiver, shovel, probe, harness and radio.
+You must use the avalanche airbag backpack we provide and our transceiver, shovel, probe, harness and radio.
 Please do not bring your own.
-If you snowboard or telemark, you then need to bring your own gear.
-Bring your ski boots, camera, ski clothes, snacks you may be addicted to and cannot live without, and your toiletries and you should be good to go.
-We do have a retail shop as well to purchase some cool gear Attire is casual around the lodge.
+Bring your ski boots, camera, ski clothes, snacks you may be addicted to and cannot live without, and your toiletries, and you should be good to go.
+We also have a retail shop to purchase anything forgotten at home.
+Attire is casual around the lodge.

 When should I arrive?

-If your schedule allows we always encourage folks to arrive the day before your trip is scheduled to begin and stay a day after.
-Alaska is a cool place and this may give you extra time to take in the sites, go fishing, or an extra day of heli skiing.
-We will pick you up in the late afternoon to early evening of the first day of your package, and get you back to Anchorage on the evening of your last day.
+If your schedule allows, we always encourage folks to arrive the day before your trip begins and stay the day after.
+Alaska is a cool place, which may give you extra time to take in the sights, go fishing, or an extra day of heli-skiing.
+We will pick you up in the late afternoon to early evening on the first day of your package and get you back to Anchorage on the evening of your last day.
 Make sure you schedule your flights accordingly to maximize your time.
-Our airport pick – ups and drop – offs are at a scheduled time.
-If you want rent a car, they are inexpensive and you can drive right to our lodge on a well maintained highway.
-Just take highway 1 to our front door.
+Our airport pick-ups and drop–offs are at a scheduled time.
+If you want to rent a car, they are inexpensive, and you can drive right to our lodge on a well-maintained highway.
+Just take Highway 1 to our front door.
 We are 115 miles from the airport (2.5 hours drive).
 Read our Itinerary/Typical Day Page to help give you an idea of what to expect.

 When is the best time of year to come heli skiing in Alaska?

 Whenever your schedule allows is the best time.
-We offer trips starting in February and run until May.
+We offer trips starting in February and operate until May.
 You cannot predict the weather months in advance, so book your trip when your schedule permits.
-The snow is very consistent in Alaska, and it is not a cold, dark place, like many people have been told (ok, it is a little dark and cold in December, but we are not skiing then anyways).
-February typically offers powder galore without looking very hard (meaning all aspects and elevations), and moving into spring offers longer days and more spring like temperatures.
-Early season and late season packages also offer reduced prices (and amazing skiing), so check those out to save a few bucks.
-It is all good.
+The snow is very consistent in Alaska, and it is not a cold, dark place, like many people have been told (ok, it is a bit dark and cold in December, but we are not skiing then anyways).
+February typically offers powder galore without looking very hard (meaning all aspects and elevations) and moving into spring offers longer days and more spring-like temperatures.
+Early-season and late-season packages also offer reduced prices (and amazing skiing), so check those out to save a few bucks.

 How is the food?

-Great and plentiful.
-All of your meals and snacks are included in our packages.
+Gourmet and plentiful.
+All your meals and snacks are included in our packages.

 Alcohol is not included.